oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 SpatiaLite is an open source library intended to extend the SQLite core to support fully fledged Spatial SQL capabilities.

-**URL**
+**More Information**

 https://www.gaia-gis.it/fossil/libspatialite/home